colbyhowell/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website is built to respond to certain screen sizes.
+A responsive website is built to respond to any size screen.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design means that you design your site from a mobile perspective first, then expand that design to meet desktop needs.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% converts with rems cleanly because the font responds by the power of 10 and can be adjusted for responsiveness without confusing numbers.
+It's becoming an industry standard.

 4. How would you describe preprocessing to someone new to CSS?

+I would describe it as a way to write CSS through the same method as writing code, which is far more streamlined than writing traditional CSS.
+It's less time consuming.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite part is the organization of children in the css.
+The biggest issue I had, but have since overcome, is the idea of building fully responsive instead of using fixed units.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.